The Philippines Travel Guide

 When is the best time to visit?
 Learn about the weather in the Philippines by season

-If you visit around March to May, you’ll experience over 40°C dry heat weather in the Philippines as this is the country’s hottest time of the year.
+If you visit around March to May, you’ll experience over 40°C dry heat weather in the Philippines as this is the country’s hottest time of the year and as well the time when students have their summer holidays.
+Expect a lot of locals in certain Philippine tourist spots such as Palawan, Boracay, etc. as this is usually the time of the year when family outings and weekend getaway is the hype among the locals.

-The Philippines do experience an extensive amount of rain around June, and it extends through October.
-Around this period of the year is the rainy season thus the country might also experience several strong typhoons.
-It is highly recommended not to visit the Philippines around this time of the year as you’ll most likely see your hotel room the country itself.
+The Philippines do experience an extensive amount of rain from June to October.
+Around this period of the year is the rainy season thus the country might also experience several strong typhoons which may occur around these months.
+It is highly recommended not to visit the Philippines around this time of the year as you’ll most likely see your hotel room than the country itself.

-Don’t be fooled by the cold season as the weather in the Philippines will still be hot especially for western visitors!
+Don’t be fooled by the so-called “cold season” as the weather in the Philippines will still be hot especially for western visitors!
 The temperature can drop to 25°C and can rise to 35°C, this is considered cold for the locals but just the perfect weather for those who want to explore the country without burning.
-That said, cold season in the Philippines starts from November and lasts until February.
+That said, cold season in the Philippines starts from November to February.
+It is, in our opinion, the best time to visit the country!

-Since The Philippines is a composition of many islands, plane and boats are your only option to get to the main islands.
-That said, there are many airlines that fly to and from the main international airports from North and Southern islands.
+Since The Philippines is a composition of many islands, plane and boats are your only option to get around the smaller islands while there are public transportations such as buses in the bigger islands.
+That said, there are many airlines that fly to and from the main international airports between North and Southern islands.
 Flying domestically is also a good option if you want to see different places but there are many areas in the Philippines you can only access via boat and local public transports.
 Also, booking an all-in Philippine travel package is another idea if you want to save yourself some hassle of figuring out how to get around on your own.

 TRAVELING BY PLANE